flisanp/ms3-baby-food-recipes/TESTING.md

 ## Lighthouse Testing

-I ran the the site through Chrome Lighthouse when I considered myself almost done and the score was quite ok, there were just some minor issues that needed to be fixed.
+I ran the site through Chrome Lighthouse when I considered myself almost done and the score was quite ok, there were just some minor issues that needed to be fixed.
     - Add alt text to images
     - Add `rel="noopener"` to social media links
     - Add meta description to base.html